engineyard/ey-docs/pages/application_home.md

 1. In the Dashboard, click the name of the application to remove the software package from.
 2. Click the Unix Packages icon.
 3. Click x Remove for the package.
-   This removes the package from the UI but does not remove the package from any currently running instances.
+   This removes the package from the UI but does not remove the package from any currently running environments.
-4. To remove the package from a running environment:
-    a.
-Click Go to dashboard.
-    b.
-Click the environment name.
-    c.
-Click Apply.

 <h2 id="topic5"> More information</h2>